 The inquest will not usually be held until all investigations into the death have been completed.
 This may be an investigation by the police, the pathologist or any other external investigation that the coroner has requested, or that an outside agency is undertaking.

-The family will be advised by the Coronial Services of New Zealand of the time, date and location of an inquest.
-A pre-hearing conference may be held with the immediate family to explain the evidence and talk through any issues.
-Some of the material presented may be detailed and graphic.
+Interested parties will be advised of the time, date and location of an inquest.
+A pre-hearing conference may be held with interested parties including the immediate family to determine particular issues to be resolved.